 Despite their appearance, Anemones are not closely related to poppies but rather to buttercups.
 These plants have an extensive range that has them found on every continent short of Australia and Antarctica.
 Many species are native to North America, but they’re also common in Europe.

 Anyone in USDA zone 7a or warmer can grow them outdoors, with most varieties returning yearly for steady color.
 The flowers tend to rise above the foliage at least a little, mostly on individual stems but sometimes in clusters.
-Anemones thrive best in well-draining soil and require some partial shade throughout the day and fertilizing in spring and early summer.
+Anemones thrive best with frequent watering in well-draining soil and require some partial shade throughout the day and fertilizing in spring and early summer.
+In addition, it’s prudent to monitor any common anemone pests, bugs, and diseases.

 Some varieties have tuberous roots that help them return, but others rely on thinner and rope-like roots that do less to protect the plant from frost over the winter.
 No matter the color or style, the flowers tend to feature a slight cup shape that makes this distinctive.